Feds Withdraw Protections for California-Nevada Sage Grouse

 The sage grouse has long been the flashpoint of contention between conservationists and industry groups in the American West, as the former claim housing development, mining, oil and gas extraction and grazing in the bird’s native habitat have caused its population to significantly decrease.

-Meanwhile, industry groups say the effort to enact habitat protections for a bird with a historical habitat range that extends millions of acres throughout 16 American state and three Canadian provinces would pose an existential threat to all industry that relies on land in the American West.
+Meanwhile, industry groups say the effort to enact habitat protections for a bird with a historical habitat range that extends millions of acres throughout 16 American states and three Canadian provinces would pose an existential threat to all industry that relies on land in the American West.

 The stakes being so high, the battle over protections for the rangeland bird have been extremely pitched.